nadiamariduena/python-intro-2024-privat/z_OS_onPython.md

 #### Here are a few alternatives and built-in options for handling file uploads in Python:

-Flask-Uploads: Simplifies file uploads in Flask applications.
+**Flask-Uploads:** Simplifies file uploads in Flask applications.

+**Django File Uploads:** Built-in support for handling file uploads in Django.